backstage/backstage/docs/features/techdocs/configuring-ci-cd.md

 The first step on the CI is to clone the repository in a working directory.
 This is almost always the first step in most CI workflows.

-On GitHub actions, you can add a step
+On GitHub Actions, you can add a step

 [`- uses: actions@checkout@v2`](https://github.com/actions/checkout).